-Capstone - 4 Milestone - 3 Milestone - 2 Benchmark - 1 Determine the Extent of nformation Needed Effectively defines the scope of the research question or thesis.
+Capstone - 4 Milestone - 3 Milestone - 2 Benchmark - 1 Determine the Extent of Information Needed Effectively defines the scope of the research question or thesis.
 Effectively determines key concepts.
 Types of information (sources) selected directly relate to concepts or answer research question.
 Defines the scope of the research question or thesis completely.
 Can determine key concepts.
 Types of information (sources) selected relate to concepts or answer research question.
 Defines the scope of the research question or thesis incompletely (parts are missing, remains too broad or too narrow, etc.).
 Can determine key concepts.
 Types of information (sources) selected partially relate to concepts or answer research question.
 Has difficulty defining the scope of the research question or thesis.
 Has difficulty determining key concepts.
 Types of information (sources) selected do not relate to concepts or answer research question.
 Access the Needed Information Accesses information using effective search strategies and most appropriate information sources.
 Accesses information using variety of search strategies and some relevant information sources.
 Accesses information using simple search strategies, retrieves information from limited and similar sources.
 Accesses information randomly, retrieves information that lacks relevance and quality.
 Evaluate Information and its Sources Critically Thoroughly (systematically and methodically) analyzes own and others' assumptions and carefully evaluates the relevance of contexts when presenting a position.
 Identifies own and others' assumptions and several relevant contexts when presenting a position.
 Questions some assumptions.
 Identifies several relevant contexts when presenting a position.
 May be more aware of others' assumptions than one's own (or vice versa).
 Shows an emerging awareness of present assumptions (sometimes labels assertions as assumptions).
 Begins to identify some contexts when presenting a position.
-Use Information Effectively to Accomplish a Specific Purpose rmation Effectively to Communicates, organizes and C Communicates and organizes information from sources.
+Use Information Effectively to Accomplish a Specific Purpose Communicates, organizes and synthesizes information from sources.
+Supports all points in the paper.
+Communicates, organizes and synthesizes information from sources.
+Supports most points in the paper.
+Communicates and organizes information from sources.
 The information is not yet synthesized and/or supports only a few points.
 Communicates information from sources.
 The information is fragmented and/or used inappropriately (misquoted, taken out of context, or incorrectly paraphrased, etc.).
-Access and Use Information Ethically and Legally Students use correctly all of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original context; distinguishes between common knowledge and ideas requiring attribution and (where appropriate) demonstrates a full understanding of the ethical and legal restrictions on the use of published, confidential, and/or proprietary information.
-Students use correctly three of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original context; distinguishes between common knowledge and ideas requiring attribution and (where appropriate) demonstrates a full understanding of the ethical and legal restrictions on the use of published, confidential, and/or proprietary information.
-Students use correctly two of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original context; distinguishes between common knowledge and ideas requiring attribution and (where appropriate) demonstrates a full understanding of the ethical and legal restrictions on the use of published, confidential, and/or proprietary information.
-Students use correctly one of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original context; distinguishes between common knowledge and ideas requiring attribution and (where appropriate) demonstrates a full understanding of the ethical and legal restrictions on the use of published, confidential, and/or proprietary information.
+Access and Use Information Ethically and Legally Students use correctly all of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original Students use correctly three of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original Students use correctly two of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original Students use correctly one of the following information use strategies: use of citations and references; use of paraphrasing, summary, or quoting; use of information in ways that are true to original

+Point Loma Nazarene Univers ity Spring 2016 context; distinguishes between common knowledge and common knowledge and common knowledge and common knowledge and ideas requiring attribution and (where appropriate) demonstrates a full demonstrates a full demonstrates a full demonstrates a full understanding of the ethical and legal restrictions on the use of published, confidential, and/or proprietary and/or proprietary and/or proprietary and/or proprietary information. information. information. information.